NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Reputation Seeker.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in the Survival skill and the Darklands, Desert, or Jungle Lore skill.
-You gain the [[Feats/Terrain Expertise|Terrain Expertise]] skill feat (underground if you have Darklands Lore, desert if you have Desert Lore, or forest if you have Jungle Lore).
+You gain the [[Terrain Expertise|Terrain Expertise]] skill feat (underground if you have Darklands Lore, desert if you have Desert Lore, or forest if you have Jungle Lore).

 *Source: Pathfinder: Age of Ashes Player's Guide* *OGL*